OneDrive for Slack

 - You can also grant edit access to Anyone in your organisation or Anyone in the conversation.

-Note: file access management options will be visible only for files shared in channels with 10 or fewer people.
+Note: File access management options will only be visible for files shared in channels with 100 or fewer members.

 Manage file previews